 If you have young children or pets, using poison bait isn’t a safe option for solving your mouse or rat problem.
 This nontoxic bait from EcoClear offers a safe choice.
 Although it’s safe for people, pets, and wildlife, it takes advantage of rats’ unique digestive systems.

-Once they eat the bait, they lose the instinct to drink water, causing them to die of dehydration in two to four days.
+Once they eat the bait, they lose the instinct to drink water, causing them to die of dehydration in 2 to 4 days.
 This rat bait comes in pellet form, allowing you to add it to bait trays.
 A 3-pound bag is enough bait to handle a moderate mouse or rat problem.
 Because this bait is nontoxic to all but rats and mice, it is safe to use indoors.

 If you still have gnawing questions about rodents, read below to get answers to the most common concerns about rats.

-Q. How do you know you have a rodent infestation?
+Q: How do you know you have a rodent infestation?